NASA's newest test pilots are veteran astronauts, friends

 Hurley and Behnken are married to fellow members of their 2000 astronaut class at NASA: newly retired Karen Nyberg and Megan McArthur.
 Each couple has one child, boys 10 and 6.

+While their quarantine has been the longest of any space crew, it allowed them to spend more time with their sons with the schools closed — “a tiny bit of sliver of silver lining,” Behnken noted.

+At Friday's press briefing — conducted remotely — Behnken said he’s thankful he’s flying with Hurley “because he’s going to be prepared for whatever comes our way.”
+Hurley, meanwhile, had this to say about Behnken: “He’s already got it all figured out, everything that we could possibly, potentially deal with.”

-On launch day, the astronauts anticipate not so much nervousness as a heightened awareness of “what can happen to you at any given point,” according to Behnken.
+On launch day, the astronauts anticipate not so much nervousness as a heightened awareness of “what can happen to you at any given point,” Behnken told reporters earlier this month.

 Hurley considers a capsule a safe, “pretty tried and true” design.
 He particularly likes the Dragon’s launch pad-to-orbit abort capability to save a crew in an emergency, something NASA’s shuttles lacked.